 * Help a Child in need through CASA – Lift up a child

-* Donate Goods to local charities through our Matthew 25 Collection During the month of September, we are focused on restocking the needs of Christ House, Alexandria, a local organization that helps feed the homeless and low income families.
+* Donate Goods to local charities through our Matthew 25 Collection During the month of January, we are focused on restocking the needs of Christ House, Alexandria, a local organization that helps feed the homeless and low income families.
 Thank you!!
+Picture of our going to the St. Lucy Warehouse in Manassas, Va.!

 * Volunteers Needed at FACETS (Fairfax based organization helping low income families)